Log configuration and usage for Supply Chain Security Tools - Store

 Slow SQL

-A slow SQL statement is logged only when verbosity level is set to trace and the SQL query takes more than 200 milliseconds to execute.
-You can change this default by setting the db_slow_threshold_ms value in values.yaml file and redeploying metadata store.
+A slow SQL statement is logged only when the verbosity level is set to trace and the SQL query takes more than 200 milliseconds to run.
+You can change this default by setting the db_slow_threshold_ms value in values.yaml and redeploying metadata-store.

 Error logs

-Error logs are always output regardless of the verbosity level, even when set to minimum.
+Error logs are always emitted regardless of the verbosity level, even when set to minimum.

 Kubernetes pods emit logs.
 The deployment has two pods, one for the database and one for the API back end.